 ² Napoleon Hill does not seem to be suggesting that the source of these hunches, inspirations and ideas is God or some other supreme being.

-Generative: Having the purpose or function of generating widespread value.
+Generative: Aimed at generating widespread value.
 Seeking to create that which improves people’s lives and makes the world a better place.
 World-enriching.

-Degenerative: Having the purpose or function of generating anti-value, inhibiting or limiting value generation, or nullifying generated value.
+Degenerative: Aimed at generating anti-value, inhibiting or limiting value generation, or nullifying generated value.

 Read more about the degenerative and generative manifestations of creative power